 2) Divide the pork belly pieces, scallions, and ginger between two Suvie pans.

-Pour the sauce over the pork and insert both pans into the top of Suvie.
-Fill reservoir, enter cook settings and set to Cook Now or Schedule.
+Pour the sauce over the pork and insert both pans into your Suvie.
+Input settings, and cook now or schedule.

 3) After the cook, remove both pans from Suvie and pour liquid into a bowl, leaving pork in the pan.